DianJin34/ALLProject/README.md

 ## Database Management Systems

-In the realm of Database Management Systems (DBMS), I have a solid understanding of the following key concepts and technologies:
+In the realm of Database Management Systems (DBMS), I have hands-on experience and knowledge in building the foundational components, including:

-- **Relational Databases**: Proficient in designing and managing relational databases using SQL, including data modeling, indexing, and query optimization.

-- **NoSQL Databases**: Familiar with various NoSQL databases like MongoDB, Cassandra, and Redis and can implement solutions for non-relational data storage and retrieval.
+- **Buffer Manager**: Proficient in creating a buffer manager, which is crucial for efficiently managing data in memory and interacting with storage.

+- **Disk and Memory Management**: Familiar with disk I/O operations, memory management techniques, and how to optimize data access between disk and memory.

-- **Database Administration**: Skilled in database administration tasks such as backup and recovery, performance tuning, and security management.
+- **Database Design**: Skilled in database design principles, normalization, and schema design to ensure data integrity and performance.

+- **SQL and Query Optimization**: Proficient in SQL for data manipulation and retrieval.
+Additionally, I can optimize queries for better performance.
+- **ER Diagram Illustration**:

+- (User) ---< Orders >--- (Order) ---< Order Items >--- (Product)

 ## Introduction to C Programming